hbctraining/variant_analysis/lessons/07_variant_calling.md

 **2.** Using `grep`, extract only the meta-information lines from the VCF file.

-**5.** Using `grep`, extract the lines containing the names of all of the software packages that were used in the creation of this VCF file?
+**3.** Using `grep`, extract the lines containing the names of all of the software packages that were used in the creation of this VCF file?

 ***

+## gnomAD

 ## Additional Resources